-However, much of the evidence for Holocene climates is based on qualitative interpretations of vegetation changes, generally interpreted as reflecting changes in moisture availability (Morellón et al., 2018).
-Although these records are extensive, they seem to indicate fairly complex spatial patterns of change.
-Iberia was included in the quantitative pollen-based reconstructions of European climate though the Holocene (Mauri et al., 2015).
-However, most of the ca 50 sites from Iberia were from the Pyrenees and the inferred patterns across the Peninsular are therefore largely extrapolated.
-Furthermore, quantitative reconstructions of summer temperature made at individual sites using chironomid data (Muñoz Sobrino et al., 2013; Tarrats et al., 2018) are not consistent with reconstructed changes based on pollen for the same sites.
 However, much of the evidence for Holocene climates of the Iberian Peninsula is based on qualitative interpretations of vegetation changes, generally interpreted as reflecting changes in moisture availability (Morellón et al., 2018).
 These records are extensive and they seem to indicate fairly complex spatial patterns of change.
-(Kaufman et al., (2020) provides quantitative reconstructions of summer and winter temperature in their compilation of Holocene climate information, but there are only 5 terrestrial sites from the Iberian Peninsula.
+Kaufman et al. (2020) provides quantitative reconstructions of summer and winter temperature in their compilation of Holocene climate information, but there are only 5 terrestrial sites from the Iberian Peninsula.
 Iberia was also included in the quantitative pollen-based reconstructions of European climate through the Holocene (Mauri et al., 2015).
 However, the geographical distribution of sites included is uneven and a large fraction of the records were from the Pyrenees and the Cantabrian mountains, with additional clustering of sites in coastal regions.
 Thus, the inferred patterns of climate over most of the central part of the Peninsula are therefore largely extrapolated.
-(Tarroso et al., (2016) has provided reconstructions of summer and winter temperature and mean annual precipitation since the Last Glacial Maximum for the Iberian Peninsula, by using modern species distribution data to develop climate probability distribution functions (PDFs) and applying these to 31 fossil records.
-However, although they identified trends in precipitation during the Holocene, the temperature reconstructions do not seem to be reliable since they show no changes through time $(9 \sim 3 \text{ ka})$ , either for the Iberian Peninsula as a whole or for individual sub-regions, in contra-distinction to the other reconstructions.
+Tarroso et al. (2016) has provided reconstructions of summer and winter temperature and mean annual precipitation since the Last Glacial Maximum for the Iberian Peninsula, by using modern species distribution data to develop climate probability distribution functions (PDFs) and applying these to 31 fossil records.
+However, although they identified trends in precipitation during the Holocene, the temperature reconstructions do not seem to be reliable since they show no changes through time (9 ~ 3 ka), either for the Iberian Peninsula as a whole or for individual sub-regions, in contra-distinction to the other reconstructions.
 The current state of uncertainty about Holocene climate changes in Iberia is further exacerbated because quantitative reconstructions of summer temperature made at individual sites using chironomid data (Muñoz Sobrino et al., 2013; Tarrats et al., 2018) are not consistent with reconstructed summer temperatures based on pollen for the same sites.